 [Adopted May 1993 STM]

-No person shall solicit or go from place to place within the town for the purpose of selling magazines or other wares without first obtaining a license so to do from either the Chairman of the Board of Selectmen or the Chief of Police.
+No person shall solicit or go from place to place within the town for the purpose of selling magazines or other wares without first obtaining a license so to do from either the Chairman of the Select Board or the Chief of Police.
 Said requirement shall not apply to persons who sell only fruits and vegetables produced by himself or his family or fish obtained from the labor of his family or himself.

 A hawker/peddler shall engage in the conduct of business only during the following hours: